mulesoft-labs/raml-language-server/README.md

 ```

 In the current implementation prototype server interface is located in `src/server/core/connections.ts` file `IServerConnection` interface, implementation is located in `src/server/core` folder.

-More details of how add to develop the server side are [here](./documentation/server.md)

 ## Contribution